How To Use Massage Gun Attachments

 Best Suited Attachment:

-Cushioned head for sensitivity, Bullet for targeting small spots, Flat head for overall relaxation
+Cushioned head for sensitivity; Bullet for targeting small spots; Flat head for overall relaxation

 For Theragun:

-Standard Ball, Dampener and Cone
+Standard Ball, Dampener, and Cone

 How to Use:

-Place on the heel and treat area in a circular motion for 20 seconds.
+Place on the heel and treat an area in a circular motion for 20 seconds.
 Slowly move towards the ball of the foot and treat for 15 seconds.
 Then, move to the arch using the same circular motion for 30 seconds.
-For best results, use lower speed with light to moderate pressure.
+For best results, use a lower speed with light to moderate pressure.

-Hands, Elbow, Forearm, and Carpal Tunnel
+Massage Gun Attachment for Hands, Elbow, Forearm, and Carpal Tunnel

 Best Suited Attachment:

-Cushioned head for sensitivity, Bullet for targeting small spots, Flat head for overall relaxation
+Cushioned head for sensitivity; Bullet for targeting small spots; Flat head for overall relaxation

 For Theragun: